PeterMulhair/BarPhy/README.md

   - `python barcode_queries.py --barcode Barcoding_results.xlsx`

-2. With a fasta file with a barcode sequence named as EXID and a query species/genus to search against
+2. With a fasta file containing a barcode sequence named as EXID and a query species/genus to search against

   - `python barcode_queries.py --query EXID.fasta REXID`

 The script also requires certain directories.
 Both require a dir called `output/`.
 To run the `--query` version, place your fasta files in a directory called `queries/`

+The output folder consists of a number of files including raw fasta, MSA, and tree output files.
+The tree image file, ending in .pdf, is what you want to check to see where your barcode query fits in the tree.

 ## Examples